ArduPilot/ardupilot_wiki/rover/source/docs/wind-vane-MD-rev-p.rst

     :width: 50%

 This should be powered by between 10V and 12V and the OUT and TMP pins connected to two 3.3V ADC pins.
-The speed output pin labeled OUT should connected to the flight controller ADC pin defined by :ref:`WNDVN_SPEED_PIN <WNDVN_SPEED_PIN>`.
-The TMP pin of the sensor should be connected to the flight controller ADC pin defined by :ref:`WNDVN_TEMP_PIN <WNDVN_TEMP_PIN>`.
+The speed output pin labeled OUT should connected to the autopilot ADC pin defined by :ref:`WNDVN_SPEED_PIN <WNDVN_SPEED_PIN>`.
+The TMP pin of the sensor should be connected to the autopilot ADC pin defined by :ref:`WNDVN_TEMP_PIN <WNDVN_TEMP_PIN>`.
 If only a single ADC pin is available the TMP output may be omitted, :ref:`WNDVN_TEMP_PIN <WNDVN_TEMP_PIN>` should be set to -1 in this case.
 The code will then assume room temperature; this will slightly reduce the accuracy of the wind speed reading.